kubevirt/user-guide/docs/operations/component_monitoring.md

 can make use of the `kubevirt-prometheus-metrics` service to automatically create the appropriate Prometheus config.

-KubeVirt’s `virt-operator` checks if the `ServiceMonitor` custom resource exists when creating an install strategy for deployment.
+KubeVirt's `virt-operator` checks if the `ServiceMonitor` custom resource exists when creating an install strategy for deployment.
-KubeVirt will automatically create a `ServiceMonitor` resource in the `monitorNamespace`, as well as an appropriate role and rolebinding in KubeVirt’s namespace.
+KubeVirt will automatically create a `ServiceMonitor` resource in the `monitorNamespace`, as well as an appropriate role and rolebinding in KubeVirt's namespace.

 Two settings are exposed in the `KubeVirt` custom resource to direct KubeVirt to create these resources correctly: